Skip to content

 ├── jeka-src

-│ └── Build.java <- Empty build class - in case of.
+│ └── Build.java <- Optional build class (if needed)

 ├── jeka.properties <- Build configuration